happyDomain/help/content/pages/source-update.en.md

 ## Other fields

-Each host needs different information to establish a connection with happyDNS.
+Each host needs different information to establish a connection with happyDomain.
 Follow the instructions on each screen.